 After six years of cheap loans for homebuyers, Help to Buy is being wound down.
-There’s been much debate about what good it’s really done to housing output – rather than housebuilders’ margins – so how might the cash be better spent in future?
-And how will housebuilders cope with the change?
+How will housebuilders cope with the change?

 “Nothing lasts longer than a temporary government programme,” as Ronald Reagan once said – and Help to Buy could be seen as a textbook example.

 The UK government housebuilding support programme was originally launched in 2013, when concerns were widespread that the post-financial crash UK was about to plunge into the second descent of a double-dip recession.

 Under the scheme, homebuyers receive from the government an equity loan, equivalent to 20% of the value of the property they are buying.
 The loan is interest-free for five years, and all homebuyers have to stump up is a 5% deposit.